-'Realistic timeline' for abortion legislation
+Ireland to examine NI abortion access

-The Irish minister for Health has said it is important to be realistic about the time it will take to enact abortion legislation.
+Taoiseach (Irish prime minister) Leo Varadkar said he "imagined" current rules would apply where all Irish citizens across the border could avail of health facilities in the south.

-Simon Harris made the comments on Tuesday ahead of a cabinet meeting at parliament buildings.
+Meanwhile the Royal College of Obstetricians and Gynaecologists (RCOG) has called for women in Northern Ireland to be given the same access to abortion as in the rest of the UK.

-It comes after the country voted to overturn its abortion ban.
+The Republic of Ireland voted to overturn its abortion ban on Friday.

 The final result, which was announced on Saturday, saw the Eight Amendment repealed by 66.4% to 33.6%.